Paklock/HackRF1/Create-a-simple-app.md

 };

 ```
 Be aware that every time you create e button, you then have to implement this method: `my_button_widget.on_select = [&nav](Button &){}`.
-You can leave it empy (even though it should not, as here you define what action the button should perform), but it must be present in your code.
+You can leave it empty (even though it should not, as here you define what action the button should perform), but it must be present in your code.

-For exaple, let's say you want a button called `my_button`, with the same diension as the previous widget.
+For example, let's say you want a button called `my_button`, with the same dimensions as the previous widget.
 You will then do:
 ```
 Button my_button(
-  {10, 10, 100, 24}, // be aware that thoose cordinates are: int:x, int:y, int:width, int:height
+  {10, 10, 100, 24}, // be aware that the coordinates are: int:x, int:y, int:width, int:height
   "my_button_text"
 );
 ```